PADL/FlutterSwiftOCA/README.md

 Method channel
 --------------

-Channel suffix is `method`.
+Channel suffix is `method/<oNo>`.
+Method name is the string form of the OCA method.
 Arguments are `Ocp1Parameters` which are passed directly to the device, returning a `Ocp1Response`.